sbc64/intro-python-bio/README.md

 ## Github

 __NOTE Github is not neccesary for you to learn python.
 But it will be helpful tool when you are working with more than two people.
-You can skip this part__
+You can skip this part if you don't want to learn github__

 The first step is to make a github account: https://github.com/join?source=header-home